JMVRy/FemboySurvivalCheats/README.md

  * `UnityEngine.CoreModule.dll`
  * `UnityEngine.dll`

  If you don't want to copy the files to the directory, you can also [change the Assembly reference](https://learn.microsoft.com/en-us/visualstudio/ide/managing-references-in-a-project) for the project, but that may have unusual consequences, so beware.

+ After that step, the .NET compiler (VS2022, dotnet, Mono, etc.) should be able to build this project like normal.
+All you'd need to do afterward is [download a compatible BepInEx version](https://builds.bepinex.dev/projects/bepinex_be), extract BepInEx into the game directory (the one where `Femboy Survival.exe` is located), and put the `FemboySurvivalCheats.dll` into the `BepInEx/plugins` directory.